statds/ids-s22/notes/docs/intro.md

 random.sample(presenters, len(presenters))
 ```

-Please identify a topic one week before yor presentation and push your material
+Please identify a topic one week before your presentation and push your material
 one day before the presentation so I can give some feedback.

 Date    | Presenter            | Topic